DILCISBoard/E-ARK-AIP/index.md

 As already mentioned, the structural requirements defined by the CSIP generally apply to the AIP.
 However, the AIP `representations` folder contains representations which are created as part of the AIP maintenance.
-If no mainteance operation was performed, this folder is not present.
+If no maintenance operation was performed, this folder is not present.
 For this reason, the CSIP requirement which prescribes the presence of the `representations` folder is overruled by the following AIP specific requirement.